brousalis/surf-server/README.md

 **IMPORTANT** you will want to configure the server settings, since this is my personal setup (add yourself as admin, rename the server, etc...)

+---
 ### scripts
+these are horribly written, but have been working for me. deal with it

 #### `script/install`
 - downloads [steamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)